 Ken Calvert is an internationally acclaimed artist, skilled as an illustrator, painter, graphic designer and muralist.
-A resident of St. Louis, he is credited with the cover painting of the Missouri Historical Society publication, Discovering African American St. Louis.
-He has also painted murals for the St. Louis City Hall and the U.S. Army Troop Support Command.
-His celebrated painting of Ndumba Tembo, one of the last great Tchokwe leaders, was part of the 2002 Anheuser Busch "Great Kings and Queens of Africa," series.
-Mr. Calvert is not just a painter, but a profound interpreter of the natural world, while exhibiting a great sensitivity for modernist innovations.
+A resident of St. Louis, Calvert was the Missouri Arts Council’s 2023 honoree for “Artist of the Year”. he is credited with the cover painting of the Missouri Historical Society publication, “Discovering African American St. Louis”.
+He has also credited with the "Cornerstones of Courage and Culture" mural, St. Louis City Hall and the "TROSCOM in Action" mural, U.S. Army TACOM.
+His celebrated painting of Ndumba Tembo, one of the last great Tchokwe leaders, is included in the Anheuser Busch "Great Kings and Queens of Africa," collection.
+Mr. Calvert is not just a painter, but a profound interpreter of the natural world.

 Education: